RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Experiments

 \subsection{MoE Models Investigation \& Setup}

-To assess the universality of this vulnerability, we scrape 139 MoE models from Huggingface with over 1,000 downloads.
-We analyze their configuration files to extract the expert and routing strategies.
-Table~\ref{tab:moe_models} summarizes the percentage of different MoE architectures and their average downloads.
-Notably, over 50\% of the surveyed models are Mixtral-like models, which are characterized by a smaller total number of experts (i.e., 8-16).
-The remaining models with architectures like DeepSeekV3 and Qwen3Moe are characterized by sparser Top-$k$ experts, with typically only 2 to 12 experts activated from 128 or more experts per token.
+To measure the universality of this vulnerability across different models, we scrape 139 configuration files of MoE models from Huggingface with over 1,000 downloads, analyzing their expert configurations and routing strategies.
+We summarize the percentage of different MoE architectures and their average downloads in Table~\ref{tab:moe_models} in Appendix~\ref{sec:moe_models}.
+The results show that over 50\% of the surveyed models are Mixtral-like models, which are characterized by a smaller $E$ (i.e., $\le 8$).
+The remaining models with architectures like DeepSeekV3 and Qwen3Moe are characterized by sparser activated experts, with typically only 2 to 12 experts activated, out of $E$ ranging from 128 to 512.

-Motivated by the investigation, we focus on 14 popular MoE models from the two categories in the experiments, including 4 Mixtral-like low-sparse models and other 10 high-sparse models.
+Motivated by the investigation, we focus on 13 popular MoE models in the experiments, including 4 Mixtral-like low-sparse models and other 9 high-sparse models.
 Table~\ref{tab:coverage} summarizes their expert configurations and routing strategies.
-The selected models collectively cover both base and post-trained variants, different attention mechanisms (conventional and linear), and a wide range of expert cardinalities from 8 to 512, enabling a systematic analysis of routing robustness across training stages, architectural choices, and sparsity levels.
+The selected models collectively cover both base and post-trained variants, different attention mechanisms (standard and linear), and a wide range of expert cardinalities from 8 to 256, enabling a systematic analysis of attack robustness across training stages and architectural choices.